mpalash/aliakbarmehta/_content/talk-talk-~-re-musing-the-museum-kiasma-museum-contemporary-art-2018.md

 The burden of producing knowledge is therefore increasingly shifted onto the individual ‘User’.
 The ‘User’ here is simultaneously an archivist/ artist/ curator/ author/ researcher/ participant/ audience.
 Museum of Impossible Forms recognizes the implied urgency within this crucial fact and its own role as a para-institution focusing on alternate pedagogy.

 \*\*

-The question that we at Museum of Impossible Forms are asking is, “How can we propose an alternative?”
+And so, The question that we at Museum of Impossible Forms are asking is, “How can we propose an alternative?”

 Where is our agency?